Jan21493/Linkplay/persistent-hook.md

 ## Download Firmware
 Download the firmware from the Internet to your PC for version 4.2.8020 from 2020/02/20 (20th of Feb 2020) and the latest version (currently 4.6.415145 from 2022/04/27).
 The following URLs may work for all Linkplay devices from Arylic / Rakoit with a ***Linkplay A31*** module.
 If you have a different Linkplay module, DON'T install this binary image, because you will likely brick your device.

-It may work with other vendors, but it's your risk and therefore I recommend to follow the instructions in [Download Firmware](/download-firmware.md).
+It may work with other vendors (if they also use a Linkplay A31 module), but it's your risk and therefore I recommend to follow the instructions in [Download Firmware](/download-firmware.md).
 ```
 curl -O http://silenceota.linkplay.com/wifi_audio_image/NTeDAvvJzTUtBekHVnqJrB/20200220/a31rakoit_new_uImage_20200220
 curl -O http://silenceota.linkplay.com/wifi_audio_image/2ANRu7eyAEYtoo4NZPy9dL/20220427/a31rakoit_new_uImage_20220427